 In search of Sita by Malashri Lal & Namita Gokhale

-Sita’s character is etched more out of a perception of her being an ideal wife than her strong character that takes some firm decisions and is willing to go any length to live those decisions.
+Sita’s character is etched more out of a perception of her being an ideal wife than her strong character that takes some firm decisions.
+And is willing to go any length to live those decisions.
 She is an enigma.
-She is womanhood personified, but hidden in her persona are the traits that every woman would love to have.
+She is womanhood personified.
+But hidden in her persona are the traits that every woman would love to have.
 Her strength to handle the kind of pressure with as much dignity is something we all crave for.

-This book is an anthology of collections of commentaries, essays, poems, and paintings and talks around the persona of Sita as a character.
+This book In search of Sita is an anthology of collections of commentaries, essays, poems, and paintings and talks around the persona of Sita as a character.
 There is also a good account of different sub-stories from various regional versions of Ramayan.

-Such subjects can never be complete, but this is a pretty comprehensive attempt to look at the Sita from various angles.
+Such subjects can never be complete.
+But In search of Sita is a pretty comprehensive attempt to look at the Sita from various angles.
 I think most women would find many resonances with various life events of Sita.
-Sometimes these would guide today’s women into taking decisions and sometimes they would provide some insights.
+Sometimes these would guide today’s women into taking decisions.
+And sometimes they would provide some insights.
 You would be amazed at the fact that a story that is as old as humans can still echo the same ethos and pathos.
 We continue to face the similar dilemmas in our lives.
 Can you imagine how deep-rooted our conditioning would be and probably this is what makes it very difficult for us to change them?

-I would recommend this book to those who are intrigued by Indian mythology and to women who would love to see the reflections of their own lives in Sita’s life.
+I would recommend this book to those who are intrigued by Indian mythology.
+And to women who would love to see the reflections of their own lives in Sita’s life.

 - Scion of Ikshvaku by Amish – Ramayana of The New Age